tuga06/hardware-software-interface/labs/lab-05/tasks/sum-array/README.md

 Starting from the program in the previous exercise, calculate the sum of squares of elements in an array.

-> **NOTE**: You can use the `dword_array` array, ensuring that the sum of squares of the contained elements can be represented in 32 bits.
+> **NOTE**: You can use the `dword_array2` array, ensuring that the sum of squares of the contained elements can be represented in 32 bits.
 >
 > **NOTE**: If you use the construction below (array with 10 elements)
 >